pingcap/docs-tidb-operator/en/backup-to-s3.md

 > **Note:**
 >
-> * If need to add `Prefix` to the backup data path, you can add the `Prefix` in the `bucket` configuration, e.g. `bucket: demo-bucket/demo-prefix`
+> * If you need to add `Prefix` to the backup data path, configure the `Prefix` in the `bucket` configuration in the YAML file, e.g.: `bucket: demo-bucket/demo-prefix`
-> * Due to the [issue](https://github.com/rclone/rclone/issues/1824) of `rclone`, if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you have to configure `spec.backupTemplate.s3.options` as below in the yamls used in the following procedures, for more detail, refer to the [document](https://rclone.org/s3/#key-management-system-kms):
+> * Due to the [issue](https://github.com/rclone/rclone/issues/1824) of `rclone`, if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you need to configure `spec.backupTemplate.s3.options` in the YAML file in the following steps:
 >
 >     ```yaml
 >     spec: